pqhung1983/kongctl/README.md

 ## Overview

 A CLI For Kong API Gateway &amp; Service Mesh

+## Notes:
+this sourcecode forked from https://github.com/xigang/kongctl which fixed problem on build
 ## Features

 - Support for CURD of upstream, target, service, route, consumer, plugin objects.